-There shall be a Committee for Diversity, consisting of faculty, students, staff, and administrators.
+There shall be a Committee for Diversity consisting of faculty, students, staff, and administrators.
 The members shall be appointed by the Senate.
-In addition, the Affirmative Action Officer and the Director of EEO shall be ex officio members.
+In addition, the Affirmative Action Officer and Director of EEO shall be ex officio members.
 The Committee for Diversity shall be charged with reviewing, making recommendations, providing support, leadership and advocacy for University policies, practices and programs regarding diversity.
-The Committee shall report regularly to the Senate on matters of diversity relating to traditionally under-represented groups in enrollment, staffing, equal opportunity and access, and grievance procedures.
+The Committee shall report regularly to the Senate on matters of diversity relating to traditionally underrepresented groups in enrollment, staffing, equal opportunity and access, and grievance procedures.

-There shall be a Committee on Athletic Policy The committee shall be concerned with the impact of University as well as Athletic Department policies and practices on the well-being and progress of student athletes who participate in intercollegiate competitions sponsored by Syracuse University.
-Consideration shall be given to admissions, advising, comparisons of graduate rates with other institutions, placement after graduation, and other topics that the committee deems important.
+There shall be a Committee on Athletic Policy.
+The committee shall be concerned with the impact of University as well as Athletic Department policies and practices on the well-being and progress of student athletes who participate in intercollegiate competitions sponsored by Syracuse University.
+Consideration shall be given to admissions, advising, comparisons of graduation rates with other institutions, placement after graduation, and other topics that the committee deems important.
 The committee shall recommend changes in policy where appropriate.

 There shall be a Committee on Women’s Concerns which shall focus on the development, oversight, and monitoring of the many issues at Syracuse University which are central to the climate for women faculty members, administrators, staff members, and students.
-In particular, but not exclusively, the committee will concern itself with issues of curriculum, pay equity, affirmative action, sexual harassment, climate and advancement of women
+In particular, but not exclusively, the committee will concern itself with issues of curriculum, pay equity, affirmative action, sexual harassment, climate and advancement of women.

 There shall be a Committee on Lesbian, Gay, Bisexual and Transgendered (LGBT) Concerns, which shall focus on improving the campus climate for LGBT faculty members, staff members, and students.
 The committee also will concern itself with education of campus leaders about LGBT issues and facilitation of public dialogue on LGBT issues.